 There are many books on the Law of Attraction, and most of them are not recommended.
-So I am here going to mention just a few titles that may suit those who are interested in the Law of Attraction.
+So I am here going to mention two excellent authors of Law of Attraction material.

-When it comes to the authorized accounts of the Law of Attraction, the most popular ones are those authored by Abraham-Hicks.
+The most popular books among the authorized accounts are those authored by Abraham-Hicks.
 Although they have written six books on various aspects of the Law of Attraction, their best introductory book is probably their first one, Ask and It Is Given.
 But all the other five titles are excellent as well, and they add lots of information and practical processes and techniques to make manifesting work better.

 Another set of authorized accounts of the Law of Attraction are the books by Seth, two of which are Seth Speaks and The Nature of Personal Reality.
 These are less popular than the Abraham-Hicks material, perhaps because they are written in a more academic style.
 Another reason may be that they are not focused only on manifestation, but are discussing all aspects of the individual and his place in the universe.
 So if you want the whole story on birth, death, reincarnation, afterlife, etc., then these are the books for you.

 For a more detailed presentation with information about some of the specific details covered in each book, see my article Best Books on the Law of Attraction.

 Point of Attraction:

 - Thoughts and the “Point of Attraction” – Wed 9 Feb 2022